By looking to Toronto’s past, this tower in red simultaneously circumvented the glass box cliché and made brownstone facades fresh again

 From the street: Renowned Chicago firm bKL Architecture clad the 50-storey apartment building in red brick to match the stately manse – a loving restoration led by ERA Architects.
 By adding notched massing at the top, they simultaneously accommodated the neighbouring high-rise and created roomier upper-level floor plans.

 Moving in: The Gooderham House was the starting point for designer Johnson Chou’s hybrid modern–traditional scheme for the 502 rental suites and common spaces.
-On the fourth floor, you’ll find contemporary touches like a breezily appointed indoor/outdoor entertainment space with refined stone surfaces, comfy sectionals and custom light-filtering wood privacy screens.
+On The Selby fourth floor, you’ll find contemporary touches like a breezily appointed indoor/outdoor entertainment space with refined stone surfaces, comfy sectionals and custom light-filtering wood privacy screens.

 On the second storey, a rooftop pool with adjoining sauna promises luxurious at-home spa days – though it might be hard to leave one’s unit when there are natural-toned Scavolini kitchens and vanities, Caesarstone countertops and Whirlpool appliances (yes, even wine fridges) installed in the suites. triconhouse.com